jordonporter/osticket-prereqs/README.md

 <h3>Step 5: Create C:\PHP directory and download PHP 7.3.8</h3>
-locate your VM's C: Drive and create a new folder "PHP".
+• Locate your VM's C: Drive and create a new folder "PHP".
 Then from the installation files, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and extract the contents into the PHP directory folder you just created.
 </p>